 |BSc (Hons) - 3 years full-time||B952|

-Upon completion of the course, which is pending HCPC approval, graduates can apply to register as a paramedic with the HCPC and pursue a career as a paramedic within NHS or private ambulance services.
+Upon completion of the course, graduates can apply to register as a paramedic with the HCPC and pursue a career as a paramedic within NHS or private ambulance services.
 Graduates could also pursue careers in other NHS and private healthcare settings, such as minor injuries units, health surgeries and emergency care teams.
 With a qualification recognised in many countries around the world, graduates may even be able to work in overseas healthcare settings (subject to their right to work).

 Develop essential skills